Nature Medicine October 10, 2022

 Endpoint

-Key result: Once-weekly semaglutide resulted in a mean weight loss of 14.9% compared to 2.4% in the placebo group.
+Key result: Participants receiving semaglutide achieved a mean weight loss of 14.9% compared to 2.4% with placebo.

 Tested